xingboyang20/ace-configuration-api-samples/ihear/docs/README.md

   BM_CHILD: 'From infancy to adolescence.',
   BM_INVISIBLE: 'Out of your way.
 On with your life.',
   BM_MAX: 'Maximum confidence.
 Minimum profile.',
-  BM_POWER: 'Dynamically adjusts to any situation.'
+  BM_POWER: 'Dynamically adjusts to any situation.', };
-};
 ```